For a complete list of course offerings see the Degree Plans found in current and previous catalog's.

 STH-224 | Literature and Film | 3 credits

-This course includes a study of literature and films made from literature.
-The course will involve analysis and comparison of both texts and film; their modes of representation, characterization and story-telling, establishing what is lost and also at times what is gained by the filming process.
-Both selections of contemporary and historically important films will be viewed and analyzed.
-This course also studies film as a mirror of national and regional culture, cinematic form and personal style.
+A study of films made from literature, the course will involve analysis and comparison of both texts and film; their modes of representation, characterization and story-telling, establishing what is lost and also at times what is gained by the filming process.
+Selections of contemporary and historically important films will be viewed and analyzed, including the study of film as a mirror of national and regional culture, cinematic form and personal style.
 This course satisfies the general education literature requirement.

 Prerequisite: Take STH-204

 STH-320 | Interpersonal Skills in Communication | 3 credits

 Students will learn the application theory of communication processes in this course, with an emphasis on the execution of basic interpersonal skills found when communicating with individuals.
 Emphasis will be placed on effective communication for problem-solving.

 Prerequisite: Take STH-130

 Stir the paint, select a brush and try your hand at a variety of techniques of painting for the stage.
 Color theory, mixing, texture and alternative materials will be discussed and used to provide the basis for in-class work.

 STH-349 | History of Film | 3 credits